differentprogramming/Grapheme-String/README.md

 4) Strings are immutable but there is a string builder class.
 5) Strings are compatible with the standard library, with for each etc. There are iterators, comparisons and hashes.
+6) The boost library is a dependency, but all other dependencies are included in the source.

 This version is for Windows and can convert windows 16 bit unicode.
 Later I'll add Linux compatibility.